lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 After all the prerequisites done, we can start configuring our project.

 1. Initialize CITROS:
 ```sh
 citros init
 ```

-Now you can see ```.citros``` folder in the explorer.
+Now you can see `.citros` folder in the explorer.

 2. Configuring the params setup.

 You can find the default setup in `.citros/parameter_setups/default_param_setup.json`.
 [citros_cli](docs_cli/configuration/config_params.md) provides more information about how to change the parameters by the user.

 ### Parameters
-This is a list of all the ROS 2 parameters that can be controll by the user wish:
+This is a list of all the ROS 2 parameters that can be control by the user wish:

 |     Variable     | Description | package |
 | -------- |    ------- |  ------- |